platformatic/platformatic/docs/guides/generate-frontend-code-to-consume-platformatic-rest-api.md

 ## Configure the new Platformatic app

-documentation to create a new Platformatic app.
 Every Platformatic app uses the "Movie" demo entity and includes the corresponding table, migrations, and REST API to create, read, update, and delete movies.

 Once the new Platformatic app is ready: